flexrobotics/.github/profile/README.md

     * realsense_tv.py: television for the Intel Realsense camera.
     * webcam_tv.py: television for USB-UVC compatible web cameras.
     * audio_tv.py: displays an audio feed in real-time.
+    * camera_follow: A pan-tilt dynamixel-driven camera mount that follows your face in realtime.

 ### sensors 📷 🔊 👉